Financial-Times/dotcom-reliability-kit/packages/app-info/README.md

 This is derived from the dyno metadata

+### `appInfo.instanceId`

+Get the ID of the instance that's running the application.
+This is derived from `process.env.HEROKU_DYNO_ID` if present, otherwise it will be set to a random UUID that identifies the currently running process.

 ### `appInfo.semanticConventions`

 This object contains aliases for the main `appInfo` properties that correspond to OpenTelemetry's [Semantic Conventions](https://opentelemetry.io/docs/concepts/semantic-conventions/).
 We use the following mapping: